jasongonzales23/inventoryapp/README.md

+# Install
 install meteor (https://www.meteor.com/install)
+// TODO see about freezing the meteor version

 install meteorite
 `npm install -g meteorite`

 `mrt install`

-Create a user

-`Meteor.call('create_user', 'admin', 'password')`

-then get the id of that user `Meteor.users.find().fetch()`
+# Setup

-Copy that id into one of the examples in auth.coffee, restart meteor.
+To create your admin read the comments in auth.coffee, restart meteor.
 You've an admin and should be able to get started.

-Deploy
+# Deploy
 `https://github.com/oortcloud/heroku-buildpack-meteorite`